V-Sekai/manuals/decisions/20241210-vsekai-charter.md

 **Description of the product: What will the MVP be in 8 weeks?**

-Our standalone Virtual Reality (VR) application will be usable from all SteamVR-compatible PC headsets and the mobile Oculus Quest VR platform.
+Our standalone Virtual Reality (VR) application will be usable from all SteamVR-compatible PC headsets and the mobile Meta Quest VR platform.
 The MVP features a social hub with 3D spatialized voice, real-time upper body tracking, simple games, physics, and social video viewing.

 **Category**